solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 * Account::lamports - The staked lamports.

-* `voter_id` - The pubkey of the VoteState instance the lamports are delegated to.
+* `voter_pubkey` - The pubkey of the VoteState instance the lamports are delegated to.

 * `credits_observed` - The total credits claimed over the lifetime of the